-The field of dreams – and the stands around it
+The field of dreams – and the story behind it

 It later staged four German championship finals, one featuring Union and one featuring Hertha, as well as Germany’s first post-WWI international in 1920.
 Long-distance legend Paavo Nurmi set a world record here in 1926.

 It was left to his sons Werner and Walter to create anew when Berlin was re-awarded hosting rights in 1931.
 Within two years, Hitler was in power and a revised plan was set in stone – natural stone, 30,000 cubic metres of it, transported from all over the nation to symbolise Germanic values.
-A titanic 110,000-capacity bowl centrepieced a complex of smaller stadia, a 25,000-capacity amphitheatre and the ceremonial Maifeld, where Mussolini addressed nearly one million Germans in 1937.

-The stadium – though not the bell, cracked right through its swastika emblem – pretty much survived the war and the Maifeld was used by Allied forces for sports events.
 Invited to join the inaugural Bundesliga in 1963, Hertha moved in, floodlights were installed and West Germany played the occasional international here.

-A roof was added when it came to host the 1974 World Cup, but by then Hertha had fallen from grace, and the arena was a bit a of a white elephant and historic embarrassment.
+A roof was added when it came to co-host the 1974 World Cup, but by then Hertha had fallen from grace, and the arena was a bit a of a white elephant and historic embarrassment.
 Capacity was 76,000.

 Hertha’s revival, kickstarted by a gala Reunification match against Union in January 1990, prefaced preparations for the 2006 World Cup.
 The Marathon Gate with its clock tower remained in place for the reconstruction, which lowered the pitch, extended the roof and upgraded the lighting.
 Spectators, now closer to the pitch, could number 74,500, all agog as Zinedine Zidane headbutted Marco Materazzi in the final.

-Having regained Bundesliga status, Hertha averaged gates of 50,000 at this huge arena in 2016-17.
-Their most faithful following gather in the Ostkurve of this two-tier arena, sectors Q-T – though in reality, all the stadium but guest sectors G and H by the Marathontor will be waving blue-and-white flags.
-The now low curve of seating throughout means an optimum view wherever you are, in the Süd Haupttribüne, Gegentribüne opposite or either Kurve.
+Hertha’s most faithful following gather in the Ostkurve of this two-tier arena, sectors Q-T – though in reality, all the stadium but guest sectors G and H by the Marathontor will be waving blue-and-white flags.
+The low curve of seating throughout means an optimum view wherever you are, in the Süd Haupttribüne, Gegentribüne opposite or either Kurve.

-getting there
+getting here

 Going to the stadium – tips and timings